ckeditor/ckeditor5/docs/framework/guides/creating-simple-plugin-timestamp.md

 	} );
 ```

 Rebuild the editor and check in your console whether the timestamp was initialized.
-You should see this:
+You should see this in the browser (on the left) and in the browser's development console (on the right):

 {@img assets/img/timestamp-1.png Screenshot of the editor and the console showing 'Editor was initialized".}